theoladune/AIVC-Seminar/text/script.md

 ---

 This prediction is exploited by the two available coding modes.
-In order to arbitrate between these two modes, the motion network also estimates and transmits a coding mode selection.
+In order to arbitrate between these two modes, the motion network estimates and transmits a coding mode selection.

 ---

-Here is this coding mode selection.
+Here is this mode selection.
 The blue-ish areas correspond to the skip mode

 ---

 We can see the skip mode contribution here.
-As expected, it encompasses all the areas well predicted enough which correspond to the slow-moving objects, such as the background.
+As expected, it encompasses all the areas well predicted enough that can be directly copied.
+These areas correspond to the slow-moving objects, such as the background.

 ---

-The red areas in the coding mode are those which requires a correction to be sent.
+The red areas in the coding mode are those which require a correction to be sent.
 Here are the contribution of the correction neural network.
 It is mostly used for the areas for which the prediction is quite inaccurate.
 The best example for this is the ball, which is obtained exclusively from this coding